 The Surrey Centre for Eating Disorders is a unique non-residential clinic dedicated to the prevention and treatment of eating disorders.

-We work with both men and women who have a difficult relationship with food.
+We work with both men, women and young people from 13 years upwards, who have a difficult relationship with food.

 An eating disorder develops when food is used or abused as a way of controlling difficult feelings.
 If left untreated, it can be destructive, progressively take over your life and severely damage your health.

 We believe that by giving clients the skills to change their eating behaviours and offering a safe environment in which to address underlying emotional issues, they can begin to live a life free from the fear, secrecy and shame associated with their own particular circumstances.